scott-joe/foam--workspace/readme.md

 I have a directory that holds what you could call "notebooks" but for the sake of staying in the naming scheme, I've called them "bottles."
 Each bottle is a collection of markdown files that are related in some way.
 I keep one for each work project, personal notes I'd like to publish, and private ones I would like to keep that way.
 Using git to keep track and github to sync my files, each bottle is a git repo that focuses on the configurations that make sense for that set of notes.

 For my Personal notes that second as a blog, I have configuration files that Netlify picks up on when I push my repo back up to Github.
 I have local scripts that build Gopher and Gemini files as well.
 Everything publishes from the same source and are distributed as necessary.
 I can make changes to my editor config from there as well.
 If I had a bottle that contained mathematical formulas, I could enable or disable extensions to help Markdown handle those.
 If I had a bottle that contained a book I was writing, I could format the editor to look like a typewriter and the publish scripts to spit out a PDF.
+A bottle that included references to code could have syntax highlighting to help with that.

+The idea is that it's the same set of technologies I use for work.
+It's very familiar, and something I can truly make my own without an incredible amount of work.

 ## Plans

 ### Setup

 1. Parse `bottles.toml`
-2. Create a directory for each bottle
-3. Clone bottle into each directory
+3. Clone bottle into a new directory for each bottle
 4. Link to each bottle's index file here

 ### CLI & Editor Tool